kaiAsmOne/Netscaler/README.md

 ## WAF/SignatureManagement

-This folder currently contains to scripts that can run or *nix of macOS Since i am running macOS you need to modify the shell to bash as instructed in the script
+This folder currently contains to scripts that can run or *nix or macOS

+Since i am running macOS you need to modify the shell to bash as instructed in the script

 ### adc_waf_GetSignatures.sh